 If you need help deciding where to go in Vietnam or some advice for putting together the ideal Vietnam itinerary, this guide is for you.

 We hope you love it!

 For a start, there are lots of places in Vietnam to enjoy nature — like the mountains of Sapa, the waters of Halong Bay, or the exotic beaches of the south coast.
-Most Vietnamese people are friendly and open, so it’s easy to strike up a conversation with a local and there’s lots of opportunity to learn more about the history of this fascinating region.
+Most Vietnamese people are friendly and open, and many speak excellent English, so it’s easy to strike up a conversation with a local and there’s lots of opportunity to learn more about the history of this fascinating region.
 Then there’s the food, which is plentiful and varied, with amazing options for vegans and vegetarians!

 Hotels in Vietnam are budget-friendly, often eco-friendly and usually privately owned, so you can meet the locals and be sure you’re spending your travel dollars responsibly.
 Of course, if you want an exotic retreat where you can be massaged and pampered, Vietnam has plenty of those too!

-Itineraries → Our favourite Vietnam travel destinations.
+Itineraries → Pick your Vietnam travel itinerary.

 Hotels → Where to stay in Vietnam.